cmp-202/ssh2shell/README.md

  //when defined in the host object the close option is not available as the main event handler will make the connection changes
 });
 ssh2shell.on ("keyboard-interactive", function onKeyboard-interactive(name, instructions, instructionsLang, prompts, finish){
- //Required if host.server.tryKeboard is set to true
+ //Required if the first host.server.tryKeboard is set to true
- //Recommended to be added as host.onKeyboard-interactive event handler
+ //This cannot be defined as a tunnelling host event handler because only the first host connects using ssh2 all other hosts must handle the input requeat in the host.onCommandProcessing event handler.
  //see [Client events](https://github.com/mscdex/ssh2#client-events) keyboard-interactive for more information });
 ```